 “People may not realize there are no hospice residences in Ulster or Dutchess counties, and no hospice units in local hospitals,” said Lark, the Founder of the organization.
 “It may be preferable to die at home, but for various reasons that is not always possible.
 For many people, the only other option is a nursing home.”

 The Hudson Valley-based organization recently raised the money to buy a home in Kingston, NY, and plans to renovate it.
 The project is based on an end-of-life care model called Homes for the Dying.
-The first home opened its doors to terminally ill patients with the greatest needs and the fewest options in 1984, in Rochester, New York.
+The first home opened its doors to terminally ill patients with the greatest needs and the fewest options in 1984, in Rochester, New York, the plan is to work on creating gardens in the property, along with ponds for many fish, the point of this is to create a natural habitat where people would want to spend their last days.

 “It was started by a couple who were lay Carmelites; they wanted to do a community project,” said Lark.